 Recruiting the wrong tech personnel can cost even more.
 The Society for Human Resource Management says that replacing technical talent can cost up to several hundred percent of that person’s annual salary.

 Bad fits might not become evident immediately, either.
-The team at Psychometrics points out that as much as 80 percent of employee turnover is due to bad hiring.
+A study at Harvard Business Review (registration required) points out that as much as 80 percent of employee turnover is due to bad hiring.

 Here are a few common mistakes people commit during the hiring process and what you can do to avoid them.